kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/README.md

 # Tutorials - Expose a Workload
 Browse the API Gateway tutorials to learn how to expose workloads.
-The tutorials are available for three versions of the APIRule custom resource (CR): `v2`, v2alpha1`, and `v1beta1`.
+The tutorials are available for the following versions of the APIRule custom resource (CR): `v2`, v2alpha1`, and `v1beta1`.

 > [!WARNING]
 > APIRule CRs in versions `v1beta1` and `v2alpha1` have been deprecated and will be removed in upcoming releases.